This blog post was originally posted on October 26, 2018 and has been updated for accuracy and comprehensiveness.

 - Standardize access plans including device counts, speed, etc.

-It used to be that hotel Wi-Fi was all about speeds and feeds.
-Having a big enough bandwidth pipe to support your guest Internet needs is important, but it’s really just the beginning of delivering great guest Wi-Fi.
+It used to be that guest Wi-Fi was all about speeds and feeds.
+Having a big enough bandwidth pipe to support your customer's needs is important, but it’s really just the beginning of delivering great guest Wi-Fi.
 Check out our Hierarchy of Connectivity blog post to learn what comes after reliable & fast Wi-Fi access in terms of guest needs.

 Throwing more bandwidth at the problem isn’t always the answer.
-In fact, many hotels have plenty of bandwidth, they just have no way of managing or even seeing how that bandwidth is utilized across the property.
-A guest Wi-Fi platform, like ElevenOS, enables hoteliers to easily manage and optimize bandwidth and performance.
+In fact, many businesses have plenty of bandwidth, they just have no way of managing or even seeing how that bandwidth is utilized.
+A guest Wi-Fi platform, like ElevenOS, enables business owners to easily manage and optimize bandwidth and performance.
 Monitor bandwidth usage in real-time and save time by optimizing performance across multiple locations and providers from a simple, cloud-based dashboard.

 Mistake #3: Failing to incorporate Wi-Fi into your loyalty & personalization strategy

-Wi-Fi is a crucial touch point between hoteliers and guests.
+Wi-Fi is a crucial touch point between you and your customers.
 It is at the point of authentication that we are able to move beyond what device is connecting to who is connecting to serve up a more personalized experience.
-A central authentication platform allows hoteliers to recognize not just the device that connects to the Wi-Fi, but the person using it.
+A central authentication platform allows you to recognize not just the device that connects to the Wi-Fi, but the person using it.
 By rolling the Wi-Fi experience up into one dashboard, you can better integrate other data to tell a bigger story.
-For example, you can connect social profiles, property management systems, and loyalty databases to get a more complete picture of your guests.
+For example, you can connect social profiles and CRM data to get a more complete picture of your customers.

-Central Wi-Fi management enables you to leverage Wi-Fi to make better connections across systems.
-Leveraging Wi-Fi data for even richer guest profiles allows you to deliver a better, more personalized Wi-Fi experience that truly delights guests and drives brand loyalty.
+Central management enables you to leverage Wi-Fi to make better connections across systems.
+Leveraging Wi-Fi data for even richer guest profiles allows you to deliver a better, more personalized Wi-Fi experience that truly delights customers and drives loyalty.